 November 7, 1948 ~ Multi-instrumentalist Stephen Bruton, full name Turner Stephen Bruton, born in Wilmington, Delaware, USA ~ Worked with artists such as Kris Kristofferson, NRBQ, T-Bone Burnett, Bonnie Raitt, Gene Clark, Rita Coolidge, Christine McVie, Elvis Costello, Delbert McClinton, Sonny Landreth, Carly Simon and others.
 Has produced albums for Alejandro Escovedo, Marcia Ball, Jimmie Dale Gilmore, Hal Ketchum, Storyville, Chris Smither, Ray Wylie Hubbard and others ~ Bruton passed away in 2009

 November 7, 1947 ~ Singer Hank Williams records Mansion On The Hill at Castle Studio, Nashville, Tennessee ~ Written by Williams and Fred Rose, the latter also producing the single.
 Paired with I Can't Get You Off Of My Mind on the flip side, the single would be released the next year.
-It would later be covered by Hank Snow, Roy Orbison, as a duet by Michael Martin Murphey and John Denver, Waylon Jennings, by the National on their 2007 Virginia EP, and others
+It would later be covered by Hank Snow, Roy Orbison, as a duet by Michael Martin Murphey and John Denver, Waylon Jennings, and by the National on their 2007 Virginia EP

-November 7, 1946 ~ Trumpeter, arranger, composer Raymond Harry Brown born in Oceanside, New York, USA ~ Worked with Stan Kenton, Bill Watrous, Bill Berry, Frank Capp, Mundell Lowe, Leroy Vinnegar, Thad Jones, Jimmy Heath, Steve Gadd, Billy Hart, Grover Mitchell, Norman Connors, Ella Fitzgerald, Ernestine Anderson, Michael Paulo, Miles Davis, Buddy Collette, Mel Tormé, David Benoit, Kirk Whalum, Rickey Woodard, Roy Hargrove, with his namesake jazz bassist Ray Brown, and numerous others
+November 7, 1946 ~ Trumpeter, arranger, composer Raymond Harry Brown born in Oceanside, New York, USA ~ Worked with Stan Kenton, Bill Watrous, Bill Berry, Frank Capp, Mundell Lowe, Leroy Vinnegar, Thad Jones, Jimmy Heath, Steve Gadd, Billy Hart, Grover Mitchell, Norman Connors, Ella Fitzgerald, Ernestine Anderson, Michael Paulo, Miles Davis, Buddy Collette, Mel Tormé, David Benoit, Kirk Whalum, Rickey Woodard, Roy Hargrove, with his namesake jazz bassist Ray Brown, and others

 November 7, 1943 ~ Singer, actor Peter Straker born in Jamaica ~ Starred as Hud in the original London production of Hair.
 Released a number of singles, most notably 1972's The Spirit Is Willing, and a handful of mostly unnoticed albums throughout the 1970s before returning to the stage.
 Has featured in a number of West End productions including Tommy, The Phantom Of The Opera and The Rocky Horror Show